 The Youth Program engages and empowers youth leaders across the region to take ownership of the health of coasts and oceans in East Asia.
 Through Youth Program activities, young leaders can build the skills and professional development to become effective integrated coastal management (ICM) practitioners through action projects, supported by the PEMSEA Network of Learning Centers (PNLC).
-Staying connected via social media online learning opportunities, the youth join together every three years to share experiences and success stories at their marquee event, the East Asian Seas Youth Forum, planned for 2018 in Cambodia.
+Staying connected via social media online learning opportunities, the youth join together every three years to share experiences and success stories at their marquee event, the East Asian Seas Youth Forum, planned for 2018 in the Philippines.

 Youth can participate in PEMSEA’s Youth Program through the following activities:

 In 2015, PEMSEA launched an annual competitive small grant for youth projects.
 During its first year, the grant was awarded to Enggar Wardani, a student at Bogor Agricultural University in Indonesia, for a “Blue Action Community Project” involving mangrove restoration and environmental education.

 Enggar and her team planted 1.5 hectares of mangroves in Subang, an area that used to suffer from floods and coastal erosion.
 They also developed an educational board game to teach the value of coastal and marine resources in a fun and interactive manner.
 To further engage their audience, they used conservation cards to illustrate different marine ecosystems.
 The young students they visited gave positive feedback: now the children know names and characteristics of local fish, and they are enthusiastic about protecting marine life.
 The team met over 800 students across different elementary schools.

 ICM Site Activities